Two Cost-Effective Tactics to Boost Rural Student Recruitment

 In conducting this audit, you will need to collaborate with colleagues in student affairs, residence life, and academic affairs to create a holistic and comprehensive picture of on-campus support systems.

-The takeaway here is that the voices of those you intend to serve should play a key role in shaping your outreach efforts.
+The takeaway here is that the voices of those you intent to serve should play a key role in shaping your outreach efforts to rural students.
 By gathering input from your rural students and the counselors who often serve these areas, you and your team will have a clearer picture of the path forward.

 More Blogs